So, you might like the idea of being a Forex trader, but it is not right for everyone.

 Read: What are Trailing Stops?

-Having a trading plan to follow when trading is vital if you want to be successful, but most importantly you need to be committed to follow it, and patient to open/close your positions according to your set-ups.
+Having a trading plan to follow when trading is vital if you want to be successful, but most importantly you need to be committed to follow it, and patience to open/close your positions according to your set-ups.

 - Currency pairs: majors, minors, exotics

-- Timeframes: 5 min chart, 15 min chart, 4h chart
+- Timeframes 5 min chart, 15 min chart, 4h chart

 - Size of your positions

 - Set-ups to follow to enter/exit the market

 - Risk and money management rules: risk/reward ratio, stop-loss and take-profit orders

 According to the 2016 Triennial Central Bank Survey of FX and over-the-counter (OTC) Derivatives Markets from the BIS, trading in foreign exchange markets averaged $5.1 trillion per day in April 2016.